Lightstreamer/Lightstreamer-example-FullScreenMario-adapter-java/README.md

 This Adapter Set is configured and will be referenced by the clients as `MARIO`.

-The `adapters.xml` file for the *Full-Screen Mario Demo*, should look like:
+The `adapters.xml` file for the *Full-Screen Mario Demo*, should look like this:

 ```xml
 <?xml version="1.0"?>